AI4Bharat/indicnlp.ai4bharat.org/content/pages/home.md

 }
 ```

-If you using IndicGLUE and additional evaluation datasets in your work, then we request you to use the following detailed citation text so that the original authors of the datasets also get credit for their work.
+If you are using IndicGLUE and additional evaluation datasets in your work, then we request you to use the following detailed citation text so that the original authors of the datasets also get credit for their work.
 As more authors contribute to this benchmark we will add their references also to the below text.

 ```latex